arshchouhan/CloudComputingProject/VideoWalkThrough.md

 👉 **[Click here to watch the video](https://youtu.be/RG6HuFa3mig)**

-This video presents a walkthrough of our Cloud Computing project.
+This video presents a walkthrough of Cloud Computing project.
 It includes:

-- 💡 Project Idea Explanation
 - ☁️ Cloud Deployment Steps
 - ⚙️ Technologies Used
 - 🧪 Demonstration of Application